wryzxec/Vocal_Bot/README.md

 # Vocal Bot

 ## ToDo
-- Make UI More Accessible
+- Add Chat History (one possibility is to have vocal bot access chat history to have 'memory' of previous prompts
-- Add Chat History
+- Fix voice input taking too long (either mic is stuck waiting for more input or it is a processing issue)

 ## About This Project
 Vocal Bot is a chatbot application which utilises the OpenAI text generation and text-to-speech API to output chatbot responses through speaker audio.